|

 Posted by Cptn

 Keep in step as we shuffle along to the music of the Devon scene.
 Find out what tune Niki would shake a stick out to if she was angry (and you don’t want to make her angry).
 Here’s the clues.
-Is it a) Kolo with Lamb and Flag, b) Quarantine singing Vice Versa, c) The
+Is it a) Kolo with Lamb and Flag, b) Quarantine singing Vice Versa, c) with their ditty Colossus or d) or Phonemonkey and Long White Room.
+You have until the podcast ends to come up with your answer.
+You may start now.

 Don’t get pulled along by the Daily Mail’s, et al, next dodgy debate about migrant workers.
 Instead do something useful and watch Nick Broomfield’s Ghosts, which is coming to the region, and understand the plight of people who are exploited by human traffickers and unscrupulous employers (cheap food anyone?).